TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.19.md

 ---

-and many of the Jews had come to Martha and Mary, to console them concerning their brother.
+Many of the Jews had joined the women around Martha and Mary, to console them concerning their brother.